kosyuk/ravlik-single/README.md

 Process like Turn based strategy: Area makes a turn, then Ravlik colonies make their turn.

-Goal if POC is to understand how survive Ravlik colony without IF/ELSE statements.
+Goal of POC is to understand how Ravlik colony survives without IF/ELSE statements.

 As a result: 4 colonies, each has own algorithm
 - RandomRavlik, RandomRavlik2: Use random state change with some probability